 Did you know that 38% of people will leave a website if it doesn’t look appealing?
 If your website doesn’t express an inspiring visual identity or feel intuitive to navigate, you might need to consider an update.

-Deciding between a website refresh and a full redesign is crucial for your online presence and can have lasting effects on your brand, user experience, and SEO.
+Deciding between a website refresh and a full redesign is important for your online presence and can have lasting effects on your brand, user experience, and SEO.
 But how do you know which option is the right one for you?

 In this article, we will cover the differences between a website refresh and a redesign, and help you determine which approach best suits your needs.
-Read on to learn how to evaluate your website and decide on the best course of action.

 Key Takeaways: